karoldavid/website-optimization/README.md

 Here is a link to the live version: http://karoldavid.github.io/frontend-nanodegree-mobile-portfolio/

+Usage:
-On the bottom of the mobile portfolio page you will find the link to Cameron's Pizza Shop.
+On the bottom of the mobile portfolio page (index.html) you will find a link to Cam's Online Pizzeria (views/pizza.html).

+Once you get there, you can scroll down or you may click on one of the menu items "Menu", "Our Ingredients", "Pick a Pizza Now!" to get to the slider, where you can adjust your pizza to one of three sizes.

 Description: